One Ocean Expeditions

 Ship, Year Delivered & Passengers

-AKADEMIK IOFFE built 1989, 96 passengers; AKADEMIK SERGEY VAVILOV built 1988, 92 passengers.
+AKADEMIK IOFFE built 1989, 96 passengers; AKADEMIK SERGEY VAVILOV built 1988, 92 passengers (both ships returned to the Russian owners).
 In November 2018, the former Hapag-Lloyd HANSEATIC joined the fleet.
 Renamed RCGS (Royal Canadian Geographic Society) RESOLUTE, the ship was originally built in 1993 and sailed for many years for Hapag Lloyd as the HANSEATIC.
 She takes up to 184 passengers.

 Both AKADEMIK ships are four deckers and have no elevator.
 They were built in Finland with ice-strengthened hulls for the Russians to be used as oceanographic research ships and for intelligence gathering.
 RESOLUTE was purpose built as an expedition ship with a high standard of accommodations and elevators that connect all decks apart from the presentation theater on the lowest deck.

 Mostly English-speaking, passengers hail from Canada, the U.S., U.K., and Australia.
 Excursions often have decidedly active content so the age range is a bit lower than with some other lines.

 $ to $$$ (Eastern Canada itineraries are the least expensive).
 On polar region voyages, triple-berth cabins provide more affordability for those traveling on a budget.

 Expedition gear is the main inclusion and saves passengers having to lug bulky items from home and/or having to purchase them.
 Provided are wind- and waterproof jackets, bib pants, rubber boots, backpacks, binoculars, and trekking poles.
 Antarctic overnight camping is an activity on some itineraries, while sea kayaking is an extra cost and requires advance reservations.